103 Energy Management with IoT

 What is IoT Energy Management?

-Energy management is crucial for several reasons such as environmental sustainability, economic efficiency, and societal well-being.
+Energy management is crucial for several reasons, including

 • energy management helps businesses and households reduce their energy consumption on utility bills.